-The idea of coworking is to provide companies with flexible office space to suit their needs, plus access to additional rooms and amenities shared between the other companies and professionals in the community.
+The idea of coworking is to provide companies with flexible office space such as Mindspace Old Street office space to suit their needs, plus access to additional rooms and amenities shared between the other companies and professionals in the community.
 Hot desking is synonymous with coworking facilities, as there is often an open space with on-demand seating accompanying adjacent private offices.

 Is hot desking right for you?